 Read More: How to Buy your Child Their First Guitar

 The Martin LX1 is a dreadnought-style, steel string, 3/4 scale.
-The top of the guitar is made from solid Sitka spruce so it has a nice natural look to it.
-The sides and back are Martin’s Mahogany patterned high pressure laminate (HPL).
-Some guitar aficionados don’t like the use of the HPL and prefer guitars made of real wood, but this isn’t really an issue for kids since the laminate just makes the guitar more durable.
+The top of the guitar is made from solid Sitka spruce, so it has a nice natural look to it.
+The sides and back are Martin’s Mahogany patterned high-pressure laminate (HPL).
+Some guitar aficionados don’t like the use of the HPL and prefer guitars made of real wood, but this isn’t an issue for kids since the laminate makes the guitar more durable.
 The fretboard and bridge are East Indian rosewood fretboard and bridge.
-It comes with a great heavily padded gig bag, another bonus if you are buying a guitar for a child who may be travelling back and forth to lessons.
+It comes with a great heavily padded gig bag, another bonus if you are buying a guitar for a child who may be traveling back and forth to lessons.

-The playability is top notch on the LX1, although I was surprised by the weight of the body, it was a little heavier than I was expecting, although it will still be easy for a child to learn on because the size of the body (3/4) makes it easy for children to hold.
-If you have a child who is a little rough with their things you may really like the HPL material of the body of the guitar, since it has a very sturdy feel to it.
+The playability is top notch on the LX1; although I was surprised by the weight of the body, it was a little heavier than I was expecting, although it will still be easy for a child to learn on because the size of the body (3/4) makes it easy for children to hold.
+If you have a child, who is a little rough with their things you may like the HPL material of the body of the guitar since it has a very sturdy feel to it.

 The LX1 has a beautiful rich sound that won’t disappoint.
-The tone is clear and warm.
-It comes with pretty nice strings that stay in tune really well.
-Since it is smaller scale it isn’t as loud as larger guitars, but it does actually have pretty good volume for a small guitar.
-Martins have kind of a unique sound and this one has that Martin sound to it as well.
+The tone is bright and warm.
+It comes with pretty nice strings that stay in tune well.
+Since it is a smaller scale, it isn’t as loud as bigger guitars, but it does have pretty good volume for a little guitar.
+Martins have kind of a unique sound, and this one has that Martin sound to it as well.

-Everything about the LX1 shows the workmanship that goes into Martin guitars.
+Everything about the LX1 shows the quality that goes into Martin guitars.
 Some players won’t like the HPL if they are used to higher end guitars.
-For kids HPL is great since it is super durable and will be able to take a beating while also lasting a long time.
-The tuners are better quality than I’m used to seeing in this price range and the workmanship on the neck is great.
+For kids, HPL is excellent since it is super durable and will be able to take a beating while also lasting a long time.
+The tuners are better quality than I’m used to seeing in this price range and the quality on the neck is excellent.

 What to be Aware of with Martin LX1

-If you are interested in this guitar you should also look at the other guitars in the LX series since they are all pretty nice.
-Some have electronics, so you can plug them in for a bigger sound, some are slightly less expensive (because they have the HPL top) and there are also aesthetic differences (black or Koa wood look).
+If you are interested in this guitar, you should also look at the other guitars in the LX series since they are all pretty nice.
+Some have electronics so that you can plug them in for a bigger sound, some are slightly less expensive (because they have the HPL top) and there are also aesthetic differences (black or Koa wood look).